Pharmacoepi-Data-Collaborative/home/HOW_TO_CONTRIBUTE.md

 We have used a template from the **Reproducible Project Template** repository, developed under ***[The Turing Way](https://github.com/alan-turing-institute/the-turing-way)* to demonstrate the practical integration of reproducibility practices on the collaborative or shared online repository**.

-This project is being developed **openly** and invites contributions from **anyone interested** in reproducible data science who would like to get involved.
+This project is being developed **openly** and invites contributions from **anyone interested** in reproducible data science for pharmacoepidemiology who would like to get involved.
-You can suggest topics to include in this repository, report mistakes/bugs, create Pull Requests to fix an error, offer resources or help develop or review the training materials.
+You can suggest topics to include in this repository, report mistakes/bugs, create Pull Requests to fix an error, offer resources or help develop or review the  materials.
 We have a [Code of Conduct](./CODE_OF_CONDUCT.md) that applies to all the activities related to this project.

 ⭐️ You are acknowledged for all kinds of contributions